Ghindea/QR_code_generator/README.md

 ## CONFIGURATION PARAMETERS:

+Currently only the first 9 versions are implemented.
+For more information about character capacities see [^1]
 1. `version`: there are fixed configurations of QR code sizes that range from 1 to 40:
 ```
         1: 21x21; can encode up to 17 ASCII characters